Moshaunusual/silicon-savannah/silicon-pay/PHP/Credit-Card-Payments/README.md

 if you are billing your customers in a local currency, "UGX or KES" Pass currency as either UGX or KES or else pass this value as USD.

-If you would like to dynamically determine the users country and pass the appropriate currency value, You can use our Silicon city penetrations API. see the city Penetration Example.
+If you would like to dynamically determine the users country/location and pass the appropriate currency value, You can use our Silicon city penetrations API. see the city Penetration Example.

 # Mandatory parameters